dreamgrove/dreamgrove/content/balance/Compendium.md

 - If you are pure ST and do not need any other utility, you can take Nature Recovery and Thick Hide while getting everything else other than Astral Influence with [this build](https://www.wowhead.com/talent-calc/druid/balance/DAQFFQVQcCYBQUExRQQBBAA).
 - If you have to pick utility, or want any other point than the build above, start by cutting the resto parts of the tree like in [this example](https://www.wowhead.com/talent-calc/druid/balance/DAQEFAUQcCQhQUUxRQQBBAA).
 - From this point onwards, you can pick either Feline Swiftness, another point in WHI, 1-minute roar, Typhoon and so on.
 - If you want more points cut Renewal and then WHI.
-If you want more points elsewhere swap spec.
 - If you need Decurse inside of an M+ dungeon, use [this build](https://www.wowhead.com/talent-calc/druid/balance/DAQFFQVQcCQhQUUxQQQBBNUYlUUGYVVECQQCUA).
 - If you still want Typhoon, then use [this build](https://www.wowhead.com/talent-calc/druid/balance/DAQFEQRQcCQhUUUxRQQBBNUYlUUGYVVECQQCUA).